Echinocereus rigidissimus

+Echinocereus rigidissimus, commonly known as the Arizona rainbow cactus or rainbow hedgehog cactus, is a solitary-growing cactus that rarely branches or offsets with age.

+Description

-Echinocereus rigidissimus, commonly known as the Arizona rainbow cactus or rainbow hedgehog cactus is a solitary growing cactus, that rarely branches or offsets with age.
-Echinocereus rigidissimus grows to a height of up to 30 cm, and a width of 11 cm when mature, with pectinate radial spines curved slightly towards the stem, the new spines are initially reddish to magenta and fades to a yellow or light pink colour when they mature.
-Echinocereus rigidissimus, flowers in flushes throughout the spring season, with multiple buds borne atop the plant from younger areoles, the flowers are bright pink in colour with a white coloured throat.
+Echinocereus rigidissimus grows to a height of 6 to 30 cm, and a width of 4 to 11 cm when mature, with pectinate radial spines curved slightly towards the stem.
+There are 15 to 26 low ribs that are flatly tuberculated.
+The new spines are initially reddish to magenta and fades to a yellow or light pink color when they mature.
+Central spines are not formed.
+Echinocereus rigidissimus flowers in flushes throughout the spring season, with multiple buds borne atop the plant from younger areoles.
+The flowers are bright pink in colour with a white coloured throat.
+The flowers appear at the tips of the shoots, are 6 to 7 centimeters long and reach a diameter of 6 to 9 centimeters.
 If pollination is successful, Echinocereus rigidissimus forms circular shaped, greenish to dark purplish fruit, with white flesh and dark brown to black seeds approximately 3 months after flowering.
 Since it rarely offsets, Echinocereus rigidissimus is propagated by seed.